 Name of the director Description of the relationship Statement MS SONIA DULÁ Independent Director Ms Sonia Dulá non-executive Director and Chairperson of group companies, Bestinver Gestión, S.A.
-SGIIC, Findentiis Gestión, S.A.
 SGIIC and Bestinver, S.A.
-Only the position at Bestinver, S.A., to which the non-executive Director was appointed on 22 July 2019, is remunerated, with the annual amount of 100 thousand euros.
-The amount accrued in financial year 2019 for the time she held the position was 44,658 euros.
+Only the position at Bestinver, S.A. is remunerated.
 The Board of Directors considers that the functions to be performed by Director Ms Sonia Dula as Chairperson of the Board of Directors of the Group companies indicated do not imply incompatibility or affect the independence of the Director in any way as: (i) the remuneration received cannot be considered significant for the Director; and (ii) it does not entail exclusive dedication to the position which could have a relevant effect on the obligations derived from the position of Independent Director of the Company.
 The Board considers, therefore, that the relations described are not of sufficient import to affect the independence of the Director.